FlxPeters/netbox-plugin-prometheus-sd/README.md

 ## Compatibility

 We aim to support the latest major versions of Netbox.
-For now we support Netbox `>= 3.3` including bugfix versions.
+For now we support Netbox `>= 4.0` including bugfix versions.
+Older versions may work, but without any guarantee.

 Check the `.github/workflows/ci.yml` pipeline for the current tested builds.
 Other versions may work, but we do not test them explicitly.
 All relevant target versions are tested in CI.